Lay it to Heart

 Many church members displace their responsibility to study God's word onto their preacher.
 They will not examine the Bible themselves.
 They believe everything preached from the pulpit and are even offended if someone challenges what is said.
 The scriptures do not to matter them.
 Acts 17:10-11 records, "And the brethren immediately sent away Paul and Silas by night unto Berea: who coming thither went into the synagogue of the Jews.
 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so."
 We need to do the same not to challenge the pastor but to support God's word.
 In the day of Moses, Aaron's sons Nadab and Abihu offered strange fire before the LORD and died as a result (Leviticus 10:1-2).
 During the period of Judges, Eli's sons were corrupt priests (1 Samuel 2:12-17, 22-25).
 In Josiah's reign the priests had not kept up the temple and failed to pay attention to God's word (2 Kings 22).
 While Jeremiah served as a prophet the priests opposed him and Jeremiah ended up in jail (Jeremiah 29:26-32, 32:2).
 Jesus dealt with scribes, Pharisees and Sadducees that "shut up the kingdom of heaven against men" and taught without true authority that can only come from the word of God.
 2 Peter 1:20 teaches us, "Knowing this first, that no prophecy of the scripture is of any private interpretation."
 Jeremiah 31:33 prophecies, "But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people."
 God's word is understandable to all, not just an inner circle of ordained priests.

 In Jesus's day the Pharisees were the religious authorities.
 They were viewed as experts.
-In Matthew 23:15 Jesus said, "Woe unto you, scribes and Pharisees, hypocrites! for ye compass sea and land to make one proselyte, and when he is made, ye make him twofold more the child of hell than yourselves."
+In Matthew 23:15 Jesus Christ said, "Woe unto you, scribes and Pharisees, hypocrites! for ye compass sea and land to make one proselyte, and when he is made, ye make him twofold more the child of hell than yourselves."
 They really weren't who people thought they were.
 Galatians 2:7-8 But contrariwise, when they saw that the gospel of the uncircumcision was committed unto me, as the gospel of the circumcision was unto Peter; (For he that wrought effectually in Peter to the apostleship of the circumcision, the same was mighty in me toward the Gentiles:) Peter made mistakes.
 He denied Jesus 3 times before Jesus was crucified.
 Afterwards, in Galatians 2:11 it says, "But when Peter was come to Antioch, I withstood him to the face, because he was to be blamed."
 Preachers are not perfect neither our they mediators.
 There is only one mediator, Jesus.
 1 Timothy 2:5 For there is one God, and one mediator between God and men, the man Christ Jesus;" They can help us understand God but we can go directly to God through Jesus in prayer and we can read the Bible for ourselves.

 A scholar had a radio broadcast where he discussed Ecclesiastes.
 God was the author but Solomon had it written down.
 Modern scholars question whether it was Solomon based on literary techniques and culture.
 Sunday School lesson material reflected this critique.
 I wrote the Southern Baptist Convention Life and Works editor.
 The response was one that used the world instead of scripture.
 Should we respect such an argument?
 No, we should not.
 Anyone who questions Solomon's as the writer of Ecclesiastes is just not paying attention to God's word.
 That radio preacher was way off.